f3ndot/eccc-msc-amqp-alerts/README.md

 ## TODO

+- Make this an optionally importable Python library and people pass in their callback hooks?
-- Settle on a web framework
+- Settle on a web framework for non-library mode
 - Figure out data structure and pattern for efficiently passing bulletins/alert to web framework
 - Settle many queues vs 1 queue with client-side filtering debate
 - Replace prints with `logging` pattern